Yvette Wray

-Yvette Julie Wray (née Luker, born 18 October 1958) is a female former English pentathlete, hurdler and sprinter.
-Born in Scraptoft, Leicestershire, she competed for Great Britain at the Olympic Games in Moscow 1980.
+Yvette Julie Luker (née Wray, born 18 October 1958) is a female English former pentathlete, hurdler and sprinter. she competed for Great Britain at the Olympic Games in Moscow 1980.
 She also represented England at the Commonwealth Games in 1978 and 1982, winning two bronze medals.

 Career

-At the age of 19, Wray competed internationally for the first time at the 1978 Commonwealth Games and achieved immediate success, earning the bronze medal in the Pentathlon with a score of 4211 points.
+Born in Scraptoft, Leicestershire, Wray at the age of 19, competed internationally for the first time at the 1978 Commonwealth Games and achieved immediate success, earning the bronze medal in the Pentathlon with a score of 4211 points.
 She competed later in the year at the European Athletics Championships, finishing 15th in the Pentathlon, although later disqualifications to other competitors due to doping violations promoted her to 13th place.